yoavniran/cloudinary-mcp-server/README.md

         - `tags`: Comma-separated list of tags to assign to the asset

 2. **delete-asset**
-    - Description: Delete an asset from Cloudinary
+    - Description: Delete a file (asset) from Cloudinary
     - Parameters:
         - `publicId`: The public ID of the asset to delete
         - `assetId`: The asset ID of the asset to delete

 3. **get-asset**
-    - Description: Get details about a specific asset
+    - Description: Get the details of a specific file (asset)
     - Parameters:
         - `assetId`: The Cloudinary asset ID
         - `publicId`: The public ID of the asset